mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    strings, and booleans handled by SEISPP.
 -  Reduce the number of public attributes to make the code less prone to user errors.
 Note the word "reduce" not "eliminate" as many books advise.
+   The general rule is simple parameter type attributes are only accessible through getters and putters while the normally larger main data components are public.
+That was done to improve performance and allow things like numpy operations on data vectors.

 | MsPASS has hooks to and leans heavily on
   `obspy <https://github.com/obspy/obspy/wiki>`__.
 We chose, however,